-The trustees of Hampton St Mary Academy Trust have delegated significant authority for the day-to-day running of the academy trust to the senior leadership team, comprising the headteacher and deputy headteacher.
-Both are employed under the School Teachers' Pay and Conditions Document (STPCD) and are rewarded with a salary on the leadership pay scale.
+The trustees of Hampton St Mary Academy Trust have delegated significant authority for the day to day running of the academy trust to the senior leadership team, comprising the Headteacher, Assistant Headteacher, SENDCo and School Business Manager.
+Teaching staff by the school are employed under the School Teachers' Pay and Conditions Document (STPCD) and members of the SLT are rewarded with a salary on the leadership pay scale.
 The whole governing board ratifies the Teachers' Pay Policy annually in the autumn term.